 Apply at your local housing authority for low-income housing.

 Go to the township trustee’s office for help with medicine, utilities, and other expenses.

 Call Community Action and ask for help with heating bills and other matters.

-Go to local homeless shelters, local food pantries, and other local charities for help.
+Apply at local homeless shelters, food pantries, and other local charities for help.

 Seek medical help from free health clinics such as Faith Community Health Clinic in Angola, Indiana; St. Martin’s Health Clinic in Garrett, Indiana; or Matthew 25 in Fort Wayne, Indiana.

 In extreme medical situations, consider moving to another state with a more favorable Medicaid system, or a better non-Medicaid state health plan.

 If you cannot pay for medical treatment, the hospital emergency room is required by law to treat you for emergency medical problems.
 However, you will eventually receive a bill for the treatment from the hospital.